Welcome to Physics 105!

 own before looking at the solutions.
 Pre-curve averages are listed for

 the multiple choice parts of the exams.
-No guarantees as to whether this
+I intend to make this year's

 This year's exams